Most of us give little thought to the sense of touch, which often lags behind the other senses in our conscious awareness.

 Tapping in to the power of touch

-As our children grow older, however, it can be hard to maintain a strong culture of touch.
-Here are just a few suggestions for structuring healthy “touch time” into our families’ lives:
+As our children grow older, however, it can be hard to maintain a strong culture of contact.
+Your child should always know he is safe to set his own personal boundaries, so her are some ideas for structuring healthy “touch time” into our families’ lives: